 Here’s a tip: If you want your updates on Twitter to automatically be sent to your Facebook page, click here to connect your Facebook page to your Twitter account.

+Important Note: Before you do this, be aware that sometimes not all the content you share on Twitter will be suitable or appropriate for Facebook.
 What I mean is that your fans on Facebook may engage with images, videos, and other visuals and may not necessarily engage with content designed specifically for sharing on Twitter.
+Tune into this podcast to learn more.

 #7.
 Use your Facebook business page URL in your email signatures